mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 # Within-family effect of ancestry on complex traits in a Mexican population

-This repository provides a complete pipeline for analyzing genetype data and phenotype data, focusing on ancestry effects.
+This repository provides a complete pipeline for analyzing genotype data and phenotype data, focusing on ancestry effects.

 ---